Recipe & image supplied by the Seafish Authority: www.fishisthedish.com

 Add extra flavour to the flour or breadcrumbs with some crushed garlic or herbs, or maybe even a pinch of chilli flakes?
 Get creative!

-Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use measuring spoons and cups; cut using bridge/claw technique safely; coat e.g. goujons; use the hob (with adult supervision).
+Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use measuring spoons; cut using bridge/claw technique safely; coat e.g. goujons; use the hob (with adult supervision).

-Measuring cups and spoons, 3 shallow bowls, fork, knife, chopping board, frying pan, serving plate.
+Measuring spoons, 3 shallow bowls, fork, knife, chopping board, frying pan, serving plate, fish slice.

 Ingredients (serves 4):

 - 2 x 170g coley fillets ( or any other firm white fish)

 - 2 eggs, beaten

 - 6 cream crackers, crushed into crumbs

 - Cut the coley fillets into goujon sizes chunks.